huangsam/terraform-aws/README.md

 ## Usage

 These Terraform artifacts ultimately publish their state to S3 using the storage backend configuration from `backend.ini`.
-An example `backend.ini.example` was created for people to create their own settings.
+An example `backend.ini.example` was created to help people create their own settings.

-After populating the settings properly, then initialize the workspace:
+After populating the settings properly, go ahead and initialize the workspace:

     terraform init -backend-config=backend.ini

+**Note:** Please ensure that `~/.aws` has the proper credentials if you plan to leave out the `access_key` and `secret_key` parameters.
+Also ensure that your user is authorized to perform list, get and put operations on the S3 bucket of your choice.

 Then the Terraform resources can be deployed: